YvesZHI/Camel-vim/README.md

 ##### Issues #####
 a) YouCompleteMe may have many issues.
 If there are some failures about it, try to reinstall it and execute `./install_YCM.sh` manually.
 Here are two examples:<br>
 - Downloading clang may fail while installing YCM.
-In this case, you need to download clang (`libclang-7.0.0-x86_64-unknown-linux-gnu.tar.bz2` for x86_64) manually from https://dl.bintray.com/micbou/libclang/ and put it into `~/.vim/bundle/YouCompleteMe/third_party/ycmd/clang_archives/`, then execute `./install_YCM.sh` to finish the installation.<br>
+In this case, you need to download clang (`clangd-11.0.0-x86_64-unknown-linux-gnu.tar.bz2` for x86_64) manually from https://github.com/ycm-core/llvm/releases, and extract it into `~/.vim/bundle/YouCompleteMe/third_party/ycmd/third_party/clangd/output/`, then execute `./install_YCM.sh` to finish the installation.<br>
 - Omnisharp for c# may fail on downloading for some reason.
 This error can be ignored if you don't use c#.
 Otherwise, you can manually download it from https://github.com/OmniSharp/omnisharp-roslyn/releases/download/v1.32.19/omnisharp.http-linux-x64.tar.gz and move it into `~/.vim/bundle/YouCompleteMe/third_party/ycmd/third_party/omnisharp-roslyn/v1.32.19/`, then execute `./install_YCM.sh` to finish the installation.<br>

 b) On Mac OS, you need to install `ctags` with `brew` with the command: `brew install ctags`, and then add ``alias ctags="`brew --prefix`/bin/ctags"`` into the `~/.bashrc`.